 The following are some simple steps that can contribute to better credit ratings. * The list is not exhaustive nor are the suggestions guaranteed to help you (state and federal regulators require that disclosure).

 Free and Easy Steps Can Help a Little

 1. Ask a family member with good credit to add you as an authorized user to their current credit card account(s).
 You do not even have to use the card (or even ever see it).
 It has no impact on the family member’s rating, and their good account activity can help your own standing before creditors.
 Keep in mind though, that the family member is responsible for any charges made on the authorized user’s card.

 2. Some states allow utility companies to report your history of payments to the credit bureaus.
 You do have to ask, though, and the utility companies are not necessarily required to report, so ask nicely… with sugar and a cherry on top.
-Also, be sure the utilities account is in your name.
+Also, be sure the utility account is in your name.